‹ Back to New at Amity Blog

 Industry-Specific Applications: Functional Skills in IT

-Expertise that makes IT personnel work.
+The functional skills in the IT industry are particularly crucial.
 It also involves dealing with difficult matters on multiple teams.
 Main domains for coverage include:

 functional skills pass rates over years